 Phosphorus encourages strong root growth.
 Adequate phosphorus in the soil encourages the development of flowers, fruits, and seeds.
 Phosphorus also helps plants with photosynthesis.
 Phosphorus is essential for the plant’s general health and overall vigor.

-Plants grown in soil deficient in potassium may have purple leaves.
-A lack of potassium is also a cause of poor root growth and poor overall plant growth.
+Plants grown in soil deficient in phosphorus may have purple leaves.
+A lack of phosphorus is also a cause of poor root growth and poor overall plant growth.

 Too much phosphorus can inhibit the growth of mycorrhizal fungi – an important soil organism.